softstream-link/links_connect/readme/package_and_deploy.md

 # Build and Upload to TestPyPi
 * expects a `~/.pypirc` file with credentials for `testpypi`
+*  fails if the package is already uploaded, to generate new version add a commit which will increment the version number
 ```shell
 micromamba create   --name neat_upload_testpypi_env python twine --yes &&
 (rm -f ./target/wheels/*.whl || true) &&